-While you are out shed hunting, don't take your tree stands down.
-Now’s the best time to move them and put new tree stands up.
+While you are out shed hunting, don't take your treestands down.

-Often times, those people are out shed hunting come late February or early March.
-The social media #shedrally begins flooding their newsfeed, and hunters are excited to see what bucks are making it through the winter.
+Many times, those people are out shed hunting come late February or early March.
+The social media hashtag #shedrally begins flooding their newsfeed, and hunters are excited to see what bucks are making it through the winter.

-Most people tend to take this time to go and take down their tree stands and pack them away.
+A lot of shed hunters take this time to go and take down their treestands and pack them away for next season.
 This is where I come in and tell you not to do that.
-Now is the best time to hang your late season tree stands, and the video below will explain why.
+Now is the best time to hang your late-season tree stands, and the following video below will explain why.

 1. Get a good feel for what the area looks like in the late season.

 So, as I mentioned in the video, February looks just like it does in November, for the most part.
 As you head out shed hunting in February or March, the trees are still without leaves.
 This gives you a good idea as to what it looks like in November.

 Why is this important?
 Well, your shooting lanes, for one.
 You can get an idea of whether you need to take extra measures to cut yourself shooting lanes.

 On top of that, though, you are able to get a good grasp at your surrounding area.
 In the late summer and early fall, you may not be in this particular stand.
 But, if you were to try to hang it then, you could potentially hang the stand in the wrong spot because you had no idea what it would look like when the leaves drop.

 2. You're less likely to disturb the deer herd.